whoinow/wled-ha-rgb/README.md

 4. And then this to make sure it starts with the system: `sudo systemctl enable wled-has-rgb`

 ## Hyperion Setup
 Setup is like a normal WLED LED Instance.
 Configure the LEDs for the space you want to sample from.
 Then just make note of the LED IDs for the config of this server.
 Also a major note is to make sure when you enter the `Target IP/Hostname`, it includes the port.
-EX: `192.168.1.11:8989`
+EX: `192.168.1.11:8989`.

+### Hyperion 2.x.x Notes:
+* Hyperion 2.x.x doesn't allow you to set a port in the Hostname box, so it must be set to default 80 in wled-ha-rgb.
+* Hyperion must be in export mode.
+When adding the WLED instance, make sure the Streaming protocol is set to RAW.
+(DDP is not yet supported in this project)